KeerthiMuli/featured-locations/RFP.md

     -	Restaurants
     -	Gas stations
     -	Hotels
-2. Provide a ***"Button"*** where user can add a location if he wants to, this functionality is done by using CRUD operations in the backend
+2. Provide a ***"Button"*** where user can add a location if they wants to, this functionality is done by using CRUD operations in the backend

 ## Entities
 Below are the expected entites